-With that in mind, we wanted to explain how dental and orthodontic treatment are different (but complementary).
+With that in mind, we wanted to explain how dental and orthodontic treatments are different (but complementary).
 We’ll also detail a few reasons why it’s critical to continue visiting the dentist while in orthodontic treatment.
-If you’d like to learn more, you can book a free consultation with our team at your convenience!
+If you’d like to learn more, you can request a free consultation with our team at your convenience!

 Both dentists and orthodontists work to improve your overall oral health, but they have different focuses and provide different treatments.
 Also, while all orthodontists are dentists, not all dentists are orthodontists due to the additional education and training requirements.

 Here’s a quick breakdown of the two fields:

 - Dentistry is a broader medical field that focuses on treating issues with your teeth, gums, oral nerves, and jaw.
 That might include procedures such as root canals or tooth cleanings, fillings, crowns, or extractions.

 - Orthodontics is a more specialized field that focuses on correcting issues with teeth movement and alignment.
 Potential treatments might include straightening teeth, correcting issues with overbites/underbites, or addressing tooth crowding.

 Why You Should Visit The Dentist During Orthodontic Treatment

 Now that we’ve answered the question, “Should I visit my dentist during orthodontic treatment?”, let’s take a quick look at the reasons why this is so important.